Reformed Political League

-The Reformed Political League (Gereformeerd Politiek Verbond, GPV) was an orthodox Protestant political party in the Netherlands.
-The GPV is one of the predecessors of the Christian Union.
-The party was a testimonial party.
+The Reformed Political League (Gereformeerd Politiek Verbond, GPV) was an orthodox Protestant political party in the Netherlands founded in 1948.
+In 2003, the party was dissolved and merged into the Christian Union.
+The party was a testimonial party and had strong ties to the Reformed Churches in the Netherlands (Liberated).

 History

-1948–1963
+Founding and early history, 1948–1963

 The GPV was founded in 1948 as the result of a theological conflict within the Reformed Churches in the Netherlands, which led to the creation of the Reformed Churches in the Netherlands (Liberated).
-In 1944 a group of orthodox Protestants left the Reformed Church, because they disagreed with Abraham Kuyper's view that God had created multiple branches of Christianity (Catholicism, Protestantism etc.), each with their own sphere.
+On 11 August 1944, a group of around 80,000–90,000 orthodox Protestants left the mainstream Reformed Church following the defrocking of Klaas Schilder, as a result of theological differences over whether baptism was valid for one's entire life or only as long as one believed, the covenant of grace and the authority of the central synod.

-In 1948, adherents of the Reformed Church in the Netherlands (Liberated) left the Anti-Revolutionary Party, the party linked to the Reformed Church in the Netherlands.
-On 1 April 1948, they founded the GPV during a congress Amersfoort.
+In 1948, adherents of the Reformed Church in the Netherlands (Liberated) left the Anti-Revolutionary Party, the party linked to the Reformed Church in the Netherlands, convinced that the 1944 schism made political cooperation with members of the mainstream Reformed Church impossible.
+On 1 April 1948, they officially founded the Provisional League of Reformed Electoral Associations (Voorlopig Verband van Gereformeerde Kiesverenigingen), renamed the League of Reformed Electoral Associations (Verbond van Gereformeerde Kiesverenigingen) during a congress in Amersfoort.
 Former ARP MP Albertus Zijlstra chaired the congress, and also led the party in its early years.

-The party was specifically linked to the liberated Reformed Church.
-Membership of the church was a pre-requisite for membership of the party.
-This dogmatic position isolated the party.
+Attempts at reconciliation with the ARP by the congress would fail, and in 1949 all contact with the ARP was cut off following its refusal to take sides in ecclesiastical matters.
+That same year, the party had its first successes in the 1949 local elections, winning 13 seats in total.

-The party participated, without success in the 1948, 1952 and 1956 general elections.
-After the 1956 elections, the number of seats in parliament was extended; therefore, the number of votes needed to obtain a seat was decreased from one percent of vote to two-thirds of one percent of vote.
-In the 1959 general election it appeared that the GPV had won a seat.
-Its sole MP, Laning, was asked to visit the queen to advise her on the formation of a new cabinet.
-After the results were calculated exactly, however, it became clear that the GPV had obtained too few votes for a seat.
+The party participated without success in the 1948, 1952 and 1956 general elections.
+On 11 April 1950, the party officially adopted the Gereformeerd Politiek Verbond name, after several local electoral associations had already adopted the name during the local elections the year prior.
+After the 1956 elections, the number of seats in parliament was increased from 100 to 150; as a consequence the minimum number of votes needed to obtain a seat decreased from one percent of the vote to two-thirds of one percent of the vote.
+In the 1959 general election it appeared that the GPV had finally won a seat.
+Its lead candidate, Bert Laning, was asked to visit Queen Juliana to advise her on the formation of a new cabinet.
+After the results were recalculated, however, it became clear that the GPV had missed out on a seat by just 24 votes, largely as a result of internal party conflicts weakening the party's popularity.